Resources for

 • Resources at the Jenks

-• Creating a Care Team
+• Creating a Care Team/Community

 • Challenges and Support for the Caregiver

-Recognize Elders Approaching Greater Need
+How to Recognize Elders Approaching Greater Need

-Most often, it is not until a spouse passes or there is change in routine that family (typically children) become aware of shifts in abilities and the fear parents have in asking for help or admitting their limitations.
+"Most often, it is not until a spouse passes or there is change in routine that family (typically children) becomes aware of shifts in abilities and the fear parents have in asking for help or admitting their limitations.

 At their simplest forms, incidents occur because of pride - because seniors stretch themselves further than they may be capable of successfully completing.
 Asking for help, whether it be by asking for a hand when stepping out of a car, or requesting reading glasses at a restaurant are all little steps taken to prepare for these new phases of aging.